camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 ![Demo](./assets/demo.gif)

-The demo above shows how to create more BPMN 2.0 elements like lanes, task types and event definitions.
+The demo above shows how to create more BPMN 2.0 elements like lanes, task types, and event definitions.

 ## BPMN 2.0 coverage